-This qualification would apply to individuals with a vision to enter into various job titles including but not limited to: Managers, executive officers, program consultants and program coordinators.
+This qualification would apply to individuals with a vision to enter into various job titles including Managers, Executive Officers, Program Consultants, and Program Co-ordinators.
 Individuals in these roles may possess substantial experience in a range of settings, but seek to further develop their skills across a wide range of business functions.